 The Home School Coordinator will review and maintain all student documentation to ensure compliance with state mandates, and keep parents informed of their obligations under Part 100 while providing districts with regular updates regarding compliance.

-The service will also provide parent support by offering assistance with completion of paperwork and connecting parents with local home school support groups.
+The service will also provide parent support by offering assistance with completion of paperwork.